-These Linzer Cookies are made with light and tender almond shortbread sandwiched with your choice of jams, jellies, curds, or ganache.
-They're a perfect Christmas Cookie Recipe.
-They’re beautiful, festive, and oh-so-delicious.
+This is the best Linzer Cookie recipe, made with light and tender almond shortbread sandwiched with your choice of jams, jellies, curds, or ganache.
+They're a perfect Christmas Cookie Recipe - beautiful, festive, and oh-so-delicious.

 Best Linzer Cookie Recipe